Sid Kemp is a business consultant and author of 10 books on project management and business success.

 A Scary Story of a Missing Stakeholder

-The project manager had missed one crucial stakeholder: The Chief Financial Officer.
+The project manager had missed one crucial stakeholder: the Chief Financial Officer.
 The CRM system generated a daily sales report that varied from $500,000 to $1.5 million in cash each day.
 The CFO got his report off the old system.
-He didn't know the new system was coming in, or the old one was going away.
+He didn't know whether the new system was coming in or the old one was going away.
 And the day the old system went away, he had no idea how much money was in the company's merchant account!

-Fortunately, the project manager was able to quicklly generate the new report and save the day.
+Fortunately, the project manager was able to quickly generate the new report and save the day.
 But we can do better: Let's find all the stakeholders at the beginning!

 In project management, a customer is anyone who uses, pays for, or directly benefits from the result of a project.
 All customers are stakeholders; they are the central stakeholder.
 A stakeholder is anyone who is affected by the project process or results.
 Stakeholders who are not customers are less involved, so they are called peripheral stakeholders.